 - Use this 3-day weight lifting routine to get jacked

-This workout is just 10 minutes long, and can be modified to fit your fitness level.
-It's a timed workout: The goal is to do as many reps as you can in the allotted time.
-There are four exercises: Do each exercise for 30 seconds and rest for 20 seconds.
+This workout takes just 10 minutes and can be modified to fit your fitness level.
+It's a timed workout: the goal is to do as many reps as you can in the allotted time.
+There are four exercises: do each exercise for 30 seconds and rest for 20 seconds.
 Go through the circuit three times.

 If you've ever done any ab work at all, these exercises are probably familiar to you.
 Ab workouts — if you're doing them correctly — are pretty difficult, so it's best to keep the moves simple.
 That said, doing the same thing over and over can get a little tedious, so we're listing two alternatives for each move — a more challenging alternative and an alternative that requires some basic equipment (the original exercises are very quarantine-friendly and require no equipment).

 When performed correctly, planks are an excellent core exercise that also happen to work most of the major muscles in your body.
 That said, planks are often performed incorrectly and incorrectly-performed planks are not only easier (and ineffective), they can also cause injury to the lower back.
 The key to performing a plank correctly is to keep your back relatively straight and your head in a neutral position.
 All strain should be on your muscles, not your spine.

 To perform a basic plank, get into the push-up position — hands and feet shoulder width apart, back and legs straight.
 Some people consider this to be the regular plank, but I prefer the forearm plank: Lower your body until you're resting on your forearms with your elbows below your shoulders and your hands pointing forward.
 Use a mirror, a spotter, or a phone camera to make sure your back isn't arched and your hips aren't dropped.
 Then focus on engaging your abs and hold it!